Analyze results to gain insights from your marketing activities

 - Volume > Processing: Counts how many contacts are still waiting for that tile to finish processing them.
 For trigger tiles, for example, this value indicates the number of contacts that are waiting for the trigger condition to be met or for the timeout to arrive.

 - Volume > Stopped (only shown when stopped contacts exist): Counts the number of contacts that were stopped from continuing the journey at this tile.
 There are three main reasons that a contact might get stopped at a tile during a journey: they unsubscribed from the mailing list targeted by the journey, they got added to the journey's suppression segment, or they lowered their consent level below the minimum threshold set for the journey.
 This value is also displayed as the second value shown above the tile in the pipeline.
-Some tile types provide a floppy-disk button here; select this button to generate a segment that includes all contacts that were stopped at exactly this tile of this journey.
+Some tile types provide a Save as segment button here; select this button to generate a segment that includes all contacts that were stopped at exactly this tile of this journey.
 You can see a detailed breakdown of which contacts stopped here and why by going to the Incomplete journeys view.

 - Volume > Failed (only shown when failed contacts exist): Counts the number of contacts that failed to be processed by the tile, typically because of an internal error.
 This value is also displayed as the third value shown above the tile in the pipeline.
-Some tile types provide a floppy-disk button here; select this button to generate a segment that includes all contacts that failed at exactly this tile of this journey.
+Some tile types provide a Save as segment button here; select this button to generate a segment that includes all contacts that failed at exactly this tile of this journey.

 - Volume > Processed: Counts the number of contacts that were successfully processed by this tile and passed on to the appropriate next tile.
-Some tile types provide a floppy-disk button here; select this button to generate a segment that includes all contacts that were successfully processed by exactly this tile of this journey.
+Some tile types provide a Save as segment button here; select this button to generate a segment that includes all contacts that were successfully processed by exactly this tile of this journey.
 This value is also displayed as the first value shown above the tile in the pipeline.

 In addition to the Volume section, some tiles also show additional sections and links in the Data panel, depending on the tile type.
 These can include the following: